marcon29/rails-archery-score-tracker/notes.md

         - could just have the rank in ScoreSession only that updates as go

 # ScoreSession Controller
-    - for match Sets and set scoring_method
+    - for match Rsets and set scoring_method
         - first to 6 set points wins (don't need to complete all ends)
         - so when tracking shot.set_score, if 6, destroy any unshot ends for that SetRound